Why Pipe Maintenance Matters in Utah

 Water Heater Flushing

 Drain several gallons from the tank water heater to remove sediment.
-In Utah's hard water, this is essential for efficiency and longevity.
+This maintains efficiency and extends the life of the unit.
+In Utah's hard water conditions, this step is critical.

-For homes over 20 years old, consider a professional video inspection of main sewer lines.
+For older homes (20+ years), consider professional camera inspection of main sewer lines every 3-5 years.
 Early detection of root intrusion or deterioration prevents expensive emergency repairs.

 Professional Plumbing Inspection